Code of conduct

 Councillors, staff and delegates are required to observe the highest standards of honesty and loyalty to the Council and avoid any form of conduct that would bring Council, Councillors, staff or Council delegates into disrepute.

-On 18 February 2013 Woollahra Council adopted the new Model Code of Conduct and the Procedures for the Administration of the Model Code of Conduct.
+- Procedures for the Administration of the Model Code of Conduct.

 Council's Code of Conduct contains all of the provisions of the Model Code and additional requirements specific to Woollahra Council.
 The additional provisions have been developed with the assistance of Councillors and staff to help deal with ethical problems that may be encountered during their work at Council or as a representative of Council.